A. Doing good to please God.

 i.
 There aren't good examples in ancient literature of people actually announcing their giving with the sound of a trumpet.
 It may be what Jesus had in mind was the gifts given during feast times, which were signaled by the blast of a trumpet.
 "These occasions afforded golden opportunities for ostentation."
 (Carson)

 ii.
-Yet the idea of doing a charitable deed – giving alms and charity – was deeply established in the Jewish mind.
-“To give alms and to be righteous were one and the same thing.
-To give alms was gain merit in the sight of God, and was even to win atonement and forgiveness for past sins.”
+Yet the idea of doing a charitable deed - giving alms and charity - was deeply established in the Jewish mind.
+"To give alms and to be righteous were one and the same thing.
+To give alms was to gain merit in the sight of God, and was even to win atonement and forgiveness for past sins."
 (Barclay)

 b.
 As the hypocrites do: Such performers are rightly called hypocrites, because they are actors, acting the part of pious, holy people when they are not.
 It is not having a standard that makes someone a hypocrite; it is falsely claiming to live by that standard when you in fact do not, or when you have a double standard that makes one a hypocrite.